leonp84/code-institute-project-2/README.md

 Welcome to the Readme file for TODO, a multi-functional online to do app built with HTML, CSS & JavaScript.

-**A note to the assessors:** *As recommended by my Code Institute Mentor, I want to mention that I built the JavaScript part of this app in a previous repository to first check whether the project was feasible with my current skill level.
-With the development of **this**, final project, some code from that previous built was then copied and pasted into this one.
-I mention that in case the short time frame between commits of (especially) the JavaScript part of this project raise any red flags.*

 ![Site Screenshot showing responsiveness across devices](assets/images/readme-images/website-mockups.webp)

 **Link to Live Site: https://leonp84.github.io/code-institute-project-2/**